Paul A. Maggard, Ph.D.

 Advisor: Professor Kenneth R. Poeppelmeier - Website

-Dr. Paul Maggard is an inorganic, solid-state chemist with nearly two decades of research experience.
+Dr. Paul Maggard is an inorganic, solid-state chemist with two decades of research experience.

 Paul earned his B.A. degree in Chemistry at William Jewell College, before then moving to Ames, Iowa in the Summer of